markuswehr/pacman_dqn/README.md

-# pacman_dqn
+# Training a Deep Q Network to play Pacman

-Training a Deep Q Network to play Pacman
+Scripts are based on gym environment (MsPacman-ram-v0) + Custom Pacman Environment.